yukiekajita/Climate-Web-Design-Project/README.md

 ### Website

-The website consists of 9 pages total, including the first project (7 papes) and the bonus project (2 pages)
+The website consists of 9 pages total.

-* Landing page: (indext page)
+* Landing page: (index page)
   * An explanation of the project.
   * Links to each visualizations page with a sidebar containing preview images of each plot, and clicking an image that takes the user to that visualization.